ros2/ros2_documentation/source/Installation/Ubuntu-Development-Setup.rst

 ---------

 1. If you installed your workspace with colcon as instructed above, "uninstalling" could be just a matter of opening a new terminal and not sourcing the workspace's ``setup`` file.
-   This way, your environment will behave as though there is no Rolling install on your system.
+   This way, your environment will behave as though there is no {DISTRO_TITLE} install on your system.

 2. If you're also trying to free up space, you can delete the entire workspace directory with:

    .. code-block:: bash

-    rm -rf ~/ros2_rolling
+    rm -rf ~/ros2_{DISTRO}